KOPTE3/rdp-slides/README.md

-# shellcode-slides
+# rdp-slides
-Introduction to shell coding
+Introduction to RDP

 ## How to run